How to Build HIPAA Compliant Mobile App? Explore Top Healthcare Laws & Regulations Apply to Your Healthcare App in the USA

 - A soft target

-Though the healthcare industry is one of the late adopters of modern technologies, they adopted them very rapidly.
+Though the healthcare industry is one of the late adopters of modern technologies, they adopted them rapidly.

 Because of the rapid adoption, it failed to address the gray area of the technologies which resulted in a lack of cybersecurity and even IT system knowledge among users interacting with those modern technologies.